 - Recognize that your loved one’s journey to sobriety may occur on a different timetable from what you hope.

 - Offer to help with logistics.
-Call treatment centers to set up appointments and offer to accompany your loved one to the appointments.
+Call anxiety disorder treatment centers to set up appointments and offer to accompany your loved one to the appointments.

-- Research treatment centers that treat both mental illnesses and substance abuse.
+- Research treatment centers that treat both mental illnesses, such as anxiety, and substance abuse.

 - Respect your loved one’s decisions, and encourage him or her as best you can.